linto-ai/linto-stt/nemo/README.md

 ### 2- Fill the .env file

 An example of .env file is provided in [nemo/.envdefault](https://github.com/linto-ai/linto-stt/blob/master/nemo/.envdefault).
+This file is preconfigured for offline transcription using the [LinTO French Fast Conformer model](https://huggingface.co/linagora/linto_stt_fr_fastconformer), and includes examples for most of the available parameters.

 | PARAMETER | DESCRIPTION | EXEMPLE |
 |---|---|---|